 This is a good question for you, especially if you have a Walt Disney World vacation coming up in the coming weeks or even months.
-I would hope by now if you had a Disney World trip planned for March, and at this point April too, you’ve already made other plans.
+If you had a Disney World trip planned for May, and at least the first half of June, your trip has already been canceled.

 Don’t worry about a refund right now.
 If you have a future arrival date that eventually becomes part of the closure, Disney will fully compensate you and you will get your money back or get to reschedule your trip without paying any fees or penalties.

-Even if you reschedule a trip in June or after, and Disney ends up still being closed on those dates, Disney will still give you a refund, so there is very little downside to booking something right now if you desire.
+Even if you reschedule a trip in July or after, and Disney ends up still being closed on those dates, Disney will still give you a refund, so there is very little downside to booking something right now if you desire to go.

 When is a “safe” date to reschedule your Disney World vacation to?
-Like I said before, right now it’s impossible to book anything new in April or May.
-Yes, Disney World might be open by sometime in May, but to say when or that it definitely will is a leap of faith at this point.
+Like I said before, right now it’s impossible to book anything new in May or June.
+Yes, Disney World might be open by sometime in June, but you can’t make new reservations.

-Even though it’s possible in June, the very earliest I would personally start thinking about booking my family trip would probably be July.
-I think the world scene will have calmed down some by then and you might start to see Disney implementing some of those proposed safety measures we already talked about before which could make reopening the theme parks possible again.
+That brings us to July.
+Even though it’s possible to book a trip starting July 1, the very earliest I would personally start thinking about booking my family trip would probably be September.
+Yes, I think the parks will open earlier than that because Disney will implement some of those proposed safety measures we already talked about before making it possible.